MbuguaCaleb/flutter_lists_of_data/README.md

 you now do not have to put your parameters in a particular order since they are now named.

-(d)'${quote.text}' we need '$' when we are outputting a variable into a string and '${object.prop}' and curly braces and a dot when outputting into an object.
+(d)'${quote.text}' we need '$' when we are outputting a variable into a string and '${object.prop}' and curly braces and a dot when outputting into an object.This only happens whe we are outputting inside a string.

-(e)It is very good practice to prototype the  List<Quote> or List<String> it helps you enforce strict types and ensures lesser mistakes from your code.
+(e)It is very good practice to prototype a return type i.e the  List<Quote> or List<String> it helps you enforce strict types and ensures lesser mistakes from your code.The return type may also be a Widget.

+(f)Padding refers to the space in the inside of an element whereas edge insets refers to the distance from the app main window.

 ```